Keto Night Sweats Cause + Quick Fixes for Hot Flash & Keto Flu

 Sleepiness and the other symptoms often begin 2-7 days after jumping into keto restrictions and tend to last from several days to several weeks, but should not persist for longer than a month at most.

-The amount of weight one can expect to lose on the keto diet depends on many variables, but it’s wise to keep in mind that it’s mostly water weight–not fat–that is lost early on due to the extra sweating, so be realistic about weight loss goals and expectations.
+The weight loss one can expect on the keto diet varies greatly, but it’s important to remember that early weight loss is mostly water weight, not fat, due to increased sweating, so it’s crucial to maintain realistic weight loss goals and expectations.

 Night sweats are rather common whether diet-related or not, but sweating can be highly exacerbated by the new restrictions and changes on keto.

-Many people wonder and even research if you can be in ketosis and still not lose weight, but beware of going too far in the other direction as well and thinking that the rate of weight loss in the first few days or weeks of the keto diet is sustainable.
+Many people wonder and even research if you can be in ketosis and still not lose weight, but be cautious of assuming that the rapid weight loss in the first few days or weeks of the keto diet is sustainable.

-Keto night sweats tend to really expedite rapid weight loss right away but this is mostly water weight and weight loss may plateau temporarily or slow after this initial stage.
+Keto flu tends to really expedite rapid weight loss right away but this is mostly water weight and weight loss may plateau temporarily or slow after this initial stage.

 Hot flashes are also a common discomfort on keto, and can be caused by the diuretic effect of ketosis in which one urinates more frequently and loses both water and electrolytes.